apoorva666/NLP/README.md

 **OCR USING GEN AI MODEL TO EXTRACT TEXT FROM IMAGES**

+***Use Case: Leveraging Generative AI for Extracting Insights from Invoices and Analytical Reports***

+This use case involves using a generative AI model to answer natural language questions based on information extracted from invoices and analytical reports, including data presented in graphs and figures.
+The model is trained to interpret various data formats, such as text, tables, and visual data representations, enabling it to provide accurate responses to questions about financial details, trends, and analyses contained within these documents.

 ***WHY CHOOSE A GENERATIVE AI MODEL FOR TEXT EXTRACTION FROM IMAGES OVER TRADITIONAL OCR TECHNIQUES?***

 Traditional OCR methods rely on standard/pre-defined fonts and layouts.
 Hence, they cannot perform very well on handwritten text, images of poor quality & unconventional document formats.